alamin-cse/play-with-python/README.md

 12. Lists also provide slices (or fragments) of a list by supporting the specification of start, stop, and step as part of the square bracket notation.

+### Chapter 3:

+1. Think of a dictionary as a collection of rows, with each row containing exactly two columns.
+The first column stores a **_key_**, while the second contains a **_value_**.
+2. Each row is known as a **_key/value pair_**, and a dictionary can grow to contain any number of key/value pairs.
+Like lists, dictionaries grow and shrink on demand.
+3. A dictionary is easy to spot: it’s enclosed in curly braces, with each key/value pair separated from the next by a comma, and each key separated from its value by a colon.
+4. Insertion order is not maintained by a dictionary.
+The order in which rows are inserted has nothing to do with how they are stored.
+5. Accessing data in a dictionary uses the **_square bracket notation_**.
+Put a key inside square brackets to access its associated value.
+6. Python’s **_for_** loop can be used to iterate over a dictionary.
+On each iteration, the key is assigned to the loop variable, which is used to access the data value.